mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 2. It would **digitize history.** Find *trends* in economic data that are always hard-written.
 Furthermore, it would make historic data more accessible for scientists, such as dates, census books, or tax rolls from the past.
 3. Last but not least, it is very important in **postal services**, since their scanners need to process millions of ZIP codes and street numbers and sort them *instantly* and *correctly*.

+What is the worst of all of these?

 ## Loss and accuracy

 | Loss  | Accuracy | Meaning                                   |